The stench of death, decay and shit permeated the air.

 And just as expected, Grayson threw a punch.
 Luckily, Eleanor was quick and backed up just in time.
 Her hair moved from the wind of the punch, telling her how powerful it was.
 She was grateful she missed that one.

 He sighed deeply and put his head in his hands.
-Eleanor studied him.
+Eleanor took that chance to study him.
 He was completely naked under the sheets, showing his many scars from swords and bullets.
 It made her blush.
-His dark brown hair hung close to his eyes, with the ends curling up a little.
+His dark brown hair hung close to his eyes, the ends curling up a little.
 His cheeks were covered in a brown beard streaked with blond, and his thin lips were pressed into an even thinner line.
 As he turned to look at her, she felt her heart skip a beat.
 His eyes truly mesmerized her.
 The hazel turned a different color concerning his mood.
 Many people had assumed he dabbled in voodoo or sorcery because of his eyes.
 Along with the way he looked at anyone, like he was able to look directly into that person’s soul.
 Almost like he is judging their inner being.
 This caused them to move away from the populated town, too many people trying to convict him of dark magic.

 Right now, they were brown with blue speckles.